Rojina99/BaghChalProject/README.md

                         ----->pretrain_model # for model trained with collected data
                         ----->self_play_model # for model trained with mcts self play with or without pretrained model

+It might ake a while to generate this data so we have also uploaded the data in drive which can be inserted inside project folder int the structure mentioned above.

-The data trained with selfplay model is saved in folder selfplay_data The data trained with selfplay model is saved in folder selfplay_data_only
+The data trained with selfplay model is saved in folder selfplay_data.

+# Evaluation Network

+For the evaluation of previously trained network we use evaluate_baghchal.py which saves the result of player currently playing (Tiger or Goat), which player won the game and the algorith with which trained mcts is playing.

+We also can play game of baghchal using play_baghchal_game.py.

+Here trained MCTS plays with minmax, untrained mcts or random player.
+And the trained MCTS suggests plays accordingly.

+# Steps to run the code

-Firstly create environmet usinf eirher requirement.txt or environment.yml file.
+Firstly create environmet using eirher requirement.txt or environment.yml file.

 We can run the code by running main.py